Tresor11/Phaser-RPG-Game/README.md

 ### Design

-Each time you enter a battle you will be taken to an other screen where you meet the enemies, if you win the battle you will be taken back to the main screen
+The Game wills start with your first character the prospector you will use him to find the hidden enemies when you find them you will be taken to the other screen which is the battle screen. when you  are in the battle screen you will see your two heroes characters appear on the right and the enemies on the left of the screen, use the arrow keys on your keyboard to select your hero and press space to attack after you've attacked the enemies will automatically attack you, you can keep track of your remaining hp by looking at the health bar on the top left of your screen.if you won the battle you will be taken back to the main screen so that you can look for more enemies if you lost you will be taken to the game over screen

 #### players-characters

 ##### Prospector
-use him to seack for enemies in the forest
+use him to seek enemies in the forest

 ##### Ninja ![screenshot](assets/ninja.png)
 he is your most important asset for making damage to the enemies he has **150 damage*** and **80 Hp**